 - §24.2-424 “Whenever a registered voter changes his place of residence within the Commonwealth, he shall promptly notify any general registrar of the address of his new residence."

-Check Registration Status
+Register to Vote or Check Your Registration Status

 Voter Registration Application